 - Sleep 7-8 hours — most protein synthesis and growth hormone release occur during sleep

 Gut health also plays a role: dysbiosis has been associated with poorer nutrient absorption and more systemic inflammation, both of which contribute to muscle loss.
-And epigenetic clocks allow you to measure whether your intervention is working at a biological level, not just on the scale.
+To know whether a sarcopenia intervention is working, the main metrics remain strength, chair-stand performance, gait speed, lean mass and quality of life; epigenetic clocks can add biological-aging context, but they do not replace functional tests.

 What Progevita can do